-Anaheim Union High School District was awarded \$3,896,270 to replace ten old diesel school buses with ten all-electric school buses, as well as purchase and install the associated charging infrastructure.
-The district selected (Type C, with optional wheelchair lift), based on the following needs:
+Mountain View Elementary School District was awarded \$1,018,110 to replace three old diesel school buses with 3 all-electric school buses, as well as purchase and install the associated charging infrastructure.
+The district selected Type D with optional wheelchair lift, based on the following needs:

 - Total cost of bus (CEC share)

 - Quoted bus range and battery capacity (kWh)

 - Bus Route Profiles

 - Upgrade Options Available

-- Wheelchair options needed

-Anaheim Union High School District is responsible for transporting 2,250 children per year, with an average route distance of 45 miles.
-Anaheim Union High School District has a fleet composed of 92 School Buses featuring a total of 14 EV Buses, 12 Diesel Buses, 15 CNG Buses and 51 Propane Buses.
+Mountain View Elementary School District is responsible for transporting 262 children daily per year, with an average route distance of 30 miles.
+Mountain View Elementary School District has a fleet composed of 16 buses featuring a total of five electric school buses, seven CNG buses and four gasoline buses.

-Anaheim Union High School District decided to procure electric school buses from International (IC) because they felt comfortable with the manufacturer and the design of the buses.
-The Type C buses had the following upgrades: Air Conditioning, Wheelchair lifts, and video cameras.
-These upgrades were necessary due to the heat in Southern California during the year and also for the safety of our students and to keep our buses in good condition.
-The total cost for the new electric school buses was \$3,620,932.
-Of that total, 90.6 percent was covered by the CEC.
+Mountain View Elementary School District decided to procure electric school buses from A to Z buses because most of the district's fleet are Blue Bird models.
+The Type D buses had the following upgrades: wheelchair lift.
+This upgrade was necessary due to the district's increase in students utilizing wheelchairs.
+The total cost for the new electric school buses was \$1,042,338.42.
+Of that total, 100% was covered by the CEC.
 Figure 1 below shows one of the district's new electric school buses funded by the CEC.

-Figure 1: Anaheim Union High School District Electric School Bus
+Figure 1: Mountain View Elementary School District Electric School Bus

-Source: Anaheim Union High School District
+Source: Mountain View Elementary School District

 The replaced diesel buses must be scrapped and removed from service within 12 months from delivery of the new bus.
 Each district was required to show proof of scrappage, which included photographs of bus/engine destruction, vehicle identification number, engine serial number, and method used to dismantle the engine and non-engine components.
 Figure 2 illustrates one of the acceptable methods of scrapping the chassis of a vehicle.
-As of December 15, 2022, all ten of Anaheim Union High School District buses have been scrapped.
+As of January 7, 2021, all three diesel buses have been scrapped.